SimpleMobileTools/Simple-Calculator/README.md

 # Simple Calculator
 <img alt="Logo" src="app/src/main/res/mipmap-xxxhdpi/launcher.png" width="80">

-A simple calculator with the basic operations.
-Long press the result or formula to copy the value to clipboard.
+A calculator with the basic functions and a customizable widget.

+You can copy the result or formula to clipboard by long pressing it.

 The text color of the widget can be customized, as well as the color and the alpha of the background.
 Press the result or formula in the widget to open the app.

-Contains no ads or unnecessary permissions.
+This app contains no ads or unnecessary permissions.
 It is fully opensource, provides a Dark theme too.

 <a href='https://play.google.com/store/apps/details?id=com.simplemobiletools.calculator'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height=60/></a>
 <a href="https://f-droid.org/app/com.simplemobiletools.calculator"><img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="60"></a>